Robert Rosenthal (USAAF officer): World War II

 On September 10, 1944, Rosenthal's B-17G Terrible Termite (s/n 42-97770), flying on a mission to bomb Nuremberg, was hit by flak and crash-landed around Reims in German-occupied France.
 Along with all the officers on his plane he was seriously injured.
 Suffering from a broken arm and nose, he was pulled from the cockpit unconscious by Free French, flown back to England, and woke up at a hospital in Oxford.
 Rosenthal would receive his second Silver Star after this mission.
 He returned to duty as soon as he had healed.
 Rosenthal was assigned to a desk job at wing headquarters, but he managed to return to the 100th Bomb Group and take command of his old squadron, the 418th.

 On his last combat mission on February 3, 1945, Rosenthal, commanding the 418th, was part of a 2,500-plane raid against Berlin.
 His B-17G (s/n 44-8379), the lead bomber, suffered a direct flak hit which killed two of his crew.
 Although his plane was in flames, he continued to the target to drop his payload, then stayed with the plane until after the rest of the crew had bailed out, just before it exploded at an altitude of only about 1000 ft.
 He broke his arm upon landing and was confronted at gunpoint by Red Army soldiers.
-Rosenthal identified himself as an American by yelling "Americanski!" which worked, as the Soviets understood he was an ally and helped him again return to duty.
+Rosenthal identified himself as an American by yelling amerikansky! (американский!), which worked, as the Soviets understood he was an ally and helped him again return to duty.
 Rosenthal would earn the Distinguished Service Cross for this mission.
 Among the buildings hit in the raid was the "People's Court", killing the court's president, notorious "hanging judge" Roland Freisler.
 Freisler was an attendee of the Wannsee Conference, which formalized plans for the "Final Solution to the Jewish question".